How to Set Prices Based on Your Value

 Customers buy value, not price.

 My advice?
 No matter which one they decide to buy, they should charge the same price to rent it out.
-My statement confused them, as the more expensive booth was more than double the price to buy.
-Customers aren’t going to have them side-by-side.
+My statement confused them, as the more expensive booth was more than double the cost to buy.
+Customers won’t have them side by side.
 They’re not going to know what you didn’t buy.
-They’re only going to know what you bring to their wedding or event.
+They’re only going to see what you bring to their wedding or event.
 And, most importantly, they’re not paying you for the equipment.
-They’re paying you for the outcome, which is the fun their guests are going to have at their wedding or event.
+They’re paying you for the outcome, which is the fun their guests will have at their wedding or event.

 This is true for every product and service.
 While you need to know your costs, you charge for the outcome.
 Photographers and videographers have many choices of equipment.
 Most couples wouldn’t be able to tell the difference between photos shot with a Canon camera versus a Nikon.
 DJs and bands have many choices of equipment.
 Most customers couldn’t tell the difference between JBL speakers and Bose.
 Caterers have infinite choices of kitchen equipment, yet the customer gives no thought to how the food is cooked, just that it wows their guests.